Wall Thickness Analysis Using Industrial CT: Methods, Applications, and Accuracy in Manufacturing

 What is Wall Thickness Analysis in Industrial CT?

-• Measure internal cavities and hollow structures
+• Measuring internal cavities and empty spaces

-• Detect variations in material distribution
+• Determining changes in material content

-• Compare real parts with CAD models
+• Comparing actual object with CAD models

 CT Scan Process for Industrial Inspection